astronomer/docs/learn/testing-airflow.md

 ## Implement DAG validation tests

 Airflow offers different ways to run DAG validation tests using any Python test runner.
 This section gives an overview of the most common implementation methods.
-If you are new to testing Airflow DAGs we recommend to get started using the commands provided by the Astro CLI.
+If you are new to testing Airflow DAGs, you can quickly get started by using Astro CLI commands.

 ### The Astro CLI